(Update April 3rd, 2026)

 Can I buy over-the-counter medication without a prescription?

-What’s the difference between public and private hospitals?
+What’s the difference between public and private hospitals in Greece?

 Public hospitals offer free or subsidized care, but wait times can be long.
 Private hospitals offer faster service but at a higher cost.